zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 **Memrefs are necessary for execution** because at some point, we must generate code that runs on real hardware.
 CPUs and GPUs don't have "immutable tensors"—they have memory addresses, load instructions, and store instructions.
 When we call our JIT-compiled matrix multiplication from Python, we pass NumPy arrays, which are fundamentally pointers to buffers.
 The execution engine needs concrete memory locations to read inputs and write outputs.

-This leads to a **two-phase compilation strategy** common in modern ML compilers:
+This leads to a **two-phase compilation strategy** common in modern AI compilers:

 1. **High-level optimizations on tensors**: Fusion, tiling, distribution, and other transformations operate on immutable tensor operations, taking advantage of clean mathematical semantics.